FCA's CCI regime

 10.5 Share prices vs NAV

-In respect of closed-ended investment companies listed on an exchange the FCA has proposed that firms should continue to additionally provide the NAV and may add a separate line graph to the product summary that compares share prices against NAV per share over the relevant period.
+In respect of closed-ended investment companies listed on an exchange the FCA has proposed that firms should continue to additionally provide the NAV and may add a separate line graph to the Product Summary that compares share prices against NAV per share over the relevant period.
 The FCA has also stated that manufacturers and distributors can also provide additional information to help consumers understand the interaction between share price and NAV.

 10.6 Warnings

-The FCA's proposal is that the graph is supplemented with information on past performance, including a warning explaining that past performance is not a guide to future performance and, where applicable, the exchange rate used to convert the reference investment figure to an equivalent amount, where the product is not priced in pound sterling.
+FCA's proposal is that the graph is supplemented with information on past performance, including a warning explaining that past performance is not a guide to future performance and, where applicable, the exchange rate used to convert the reference investment figure to an equivalent amount, where the product is not priced in pound sterling.

 Although the manufacturer will have initial responsibility for providing past performance information in the Product Summary, as distributors have the discretion to create their own more bespoke Product Summaries, they will need to consider if additional information needs to be provided.
 The FCA has suggested that they may consider for example, adding an appropriate cash benchmark to the graph to provide more context and help consumers understand the risk/reward of investing over holding cash savings.
 Distributors may also opt to amend the assumed investment amount to reflect an investor’s actual investment sum.
 In this regard, the FCA has stated that manufacturers will need to work with distributors in response to reasonable requests to support an adjustment of the initial investment.